Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: The integrable representation of

 for some constant $c \in \mathbb{R}$ we mean the family of equalities

 of unitary operators, where $e^{{\rm i}\alpha A}$ and $e^{{\rm i}\beta B}$ are defined by the functional calculus of $A,B$.
-It is well known that any $\mathbb{R}$-linear combination of the above $p_j,q_j$'s is essentially self-adjoint on $\mathscr{D}$, and that they satisfy the Weyl-relations-versions of the corresponding Heisenberg commutation relations for them; see e.g. \cite{H13}.
+It is well known that any $\mathbb{R}$-linear combination of the above $p_j,q_j$'s is essentially self-adjoint on $\mathscr{D}$, and that they satisfy the Weyl-relations version of the corresponding Heisenberg commutation relations for them; see e.g. \cite{H13}.

 \vs

 On the other hand, a densely-defined operator $A$ on a Hilbert space $\mathcal{H}$ is called {\em normal} if